TimeRef.com

 Edward III crosses the Seine

-King Philippe VI of France had ordered bridges across the Seine to be destroyed so that Edward III could not cross the river.
+King Philippe VI of France had ordered bridges across the Seine to be destroyed so that King Edward III could not cross the river.
 Edward marched south towards Paris but at Poissy his engineers managed to repair the bridge.
 His army crossed the river and turned north.

 Aug 26